officiallysingh/spring-boot-problem-handler/README.md

 ```

 > [!IMPORTANT]
-Spring boot 3 also provide Problem details support which must not be enabled otherwise it will shadow all `ControllerAdvice`'s provided by this library.
+Spring boot 3 also provides Problem details support which must not be enabled otherwise it will shadow all `ControllerAdvice`'s provided by this library.
 By default `spring.mvc.problemdetails.enabled` is `false`, so it must not be set to `true`

 Specify message source bundles as follows.
 Make sure to include `i18/problems` bundled in the library, as it